MAbdurahman/php_register_login/README.md

 1. First, download the framework, either directly or by cloning the repo.
 2. Run **composer update** to install the project dependencies.
 3. Configure your web server to have the **public** folder as the web root.
-4. Create an .env file at the root of this project and enter your database configuration data: This file should have - DB_HOST=, DB_NAME=, DB_USERNAME=, DB_PASSWORD=, SECRET_KEY=.
+4. Create an .env file at the root of this project and enter your database and email configuration data: The data configuration should have -
+   DB_HOST=, DB_NAME=, DB_USERNAME=, DB_PASSWORD=, SECRET_KEY=.
+The email configuration should have - HOST=, PORT=,
+   USERNAME=, PASSWORD=.
 5. Open [app/Config.php](app/Config.php) and set variable SHOW_ERRORS to true for development or to false for production.
 6. Create routes, add controllers, views and models.